Asianc0wb0y/Final_IndexAPI_Submit_Isaac/README.md

 ** Potential bug with IntellJ

    Sometimes, IntellJ can have problem with Lombok, make sure you use the Annotation path with the setting “Obtain processors from project classpath”, otherwise there would be issue in building the project.

+# Architect

+- The engineering principle is to separate API, business logic, and data layers.
+DTOs (e.g. IndexDTO, ShareDTO) handle API requests and responses, ensuring input validation.

+- Entities (IndexEntity, ShareEntity) represent in-memory data used in the business logic layer.
+IndexMapper bridges DTOs and entities, handling data transformations.

+- Core operations like adding shares, applying dividends, or retrieving index states are implemented in the IndexService, which ensures thread safety using ReentrantLock.

+- The controller layer exposes RESTful endpoints for seamless interaction with the system.

 # Assumptions (Developing related)